-- Case 5: A child with a disability whose parents actively seek support and health care and who create a loving and stimulating environment for the child. - Case 6: A child with a disability where there is evidence of abuse and domestic violence in the home.
+- Case 5: A child with a disability whose parents actively seek support and health care and who create a loving and stimulating environment for the child. - Case 6: A child with a disability in a home where abuse or domestic violence is suspected.